Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Step 3: Prediction and Decision Making

 Once $\tilde{\mathbf{y}}$ predicted, we check the feasibility and the upper bound guarantee.
 If the prediction is feasible and the guarantee is desirable, the prediction is directly adopted as the commitment decision for conventional units.
 Otherwise, we use $\tilde{\mathbf{y}}$ as a warm start to the MISOCP solver built upon a branch-and-bound algorithm.
 Note that for this, we convert back $\tilde{y}_{gt}=-1$ to $\tilde{y}_{gt}=0$, indicating the corresponding unit is off.
 The branch-and-bound algorithm uses the warm start as an initial solution.
 By that, it uses the warm start as a bound to eliminate parts of the search space that cannot produce a better solution and therefore focus on the rest of search space.
 This is particularly useful when the MISOCP problem has a large number of variables, and the solution space is vast.
 We find a trade-off between prediction quality and computational time to determine how much mixed-integer solvers can benefit from utilizing the predicted $\tilde{\mathbf{y}}$ as a warm start.

-As mentioned earlier, predicted $\tilde{\mathbf{y}}$ to be used as a warm start might be infeasible for the MISOCP problem.
-If it is the case, we find a close feasible solution among the sampled strategies to the infeasible one by using the K-nearest neighbor algorithm \cite{knearest} to recover a feasible solution.
-Furthermore, in order to guarantee that there is always a feasible solution to the UC problem, we also take corrective measures like load shedding and renewable power curtailment into consideration.
+Recall that the predicted $\tilde{\mathbf{y}}$ to be used as a warm start might be infeasible for the MISOCP problem.
+If $\tilde{\mathbf{y}}$ is infeasible since it fails to meet the minimum up- and down-time constraints, we find a close feasible solution among the sampled strategies to the infeasible one by using a heuristic approach to recover a feasible solution.
+The heuristic approach sorts the training dataset $(\mathbf{X,Y})$ based on increasing distances $||\mathbf{y}_h-\Tilde{\mathbf{y}}||_2$ for all $h=\{1,...,H\}$.
+Then, it selects the nearest $\mathbf{y}_h$ to $\tilde{\mathbf{y}}$ represented by $\hat{\mathbf{y}}$ to be used as a warm start.
+In the case where there are multiple $\hat{\mathbf{y}}$ having the same distance to $\tilde{\mathbf{y}}$, we can select the one that occurs the most in the training dataset.
+Knowing $\mathbf{y}_h$ for all $h=\{1,...,H\}$ satisfies the minimum up- and down-time constraints, the warm start $\hat{\mathbf{y}}$ meets these constraints as well.
+Furthermore, in order to guarantee that there is always a feasible solution to the UC problem in terms of satisfying power flow constraints, we also take extreme corrective measures such as load shedding and renewable power curtailment into consideration.